clean-code-craft-tcq-7/assignments-c1/extend-refactor-1.md

-# Extend with a feature
+# Extend with new features

-Try _any one_ of these extensions on your code.
+Implement these extensions on your code.
 Mention the extension(s) you select in your `README.md` file.

 ## Extension 1: Early Warning